CorradoLanera/plentyoftime/content/home/CopyOfabout.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "II year Ph.D. in Biostatistics, \"Study and Application of Machine Learning, and Phenomapping Techniques Applied to Clinical Sciences\"" institution = "University of Padova" year = 2019
+  course = "III year Ph.D. in Biostatistics, \"Study and Application of Machine Learning, and Phenomapping Techniques Applied to Clinical Sciences\"" institution = "University of Padova" year = 2019